The museum collections and archive

 Malvern Museum has over 8,000 items in its collection.
 Some of the larger artefacts are on permanent display.
 These include the medieval stonework and timbers on loan from Great Malvern priory church.
 The museum displays many of the smaller and more modern items only occasionally.
 They are used in themed displays which are updated annually.

 The reserve collection also includes local maps, books, postcards and pictures.
 There is a small archive of local documents relating to properties, people, and clubs and societies.
-These records are not usually available to the public, but the museum is preparing a full catalogue of its collections for 2020.
+These records are not usually available to the public, but the museum is undertaking the production of a full catalogue of its collections.
 We welcome enquiries from academic researchers and authors, and from family and local historians.
 A research guide is provided with links to the catalogue.

 The museum’s collection and archive focus on local history.
 An indication of the geographical area covered by our collections is given in our collections policy, which also contains guidance on the donation of new items to the museum.